Join the Movement - Sign the Delay Manifesto 📑

 And now that there are multiple kid phone options, parents are hungry for guidance.

-When Lauren was going through the tween years (now just graduated high school!), the options were a flip phone, a dorky-big tech watch, an iPhone, or an Android!
+When Lauren was going through the tween years (now a college student), the options were a flip phone, a dorky-big tech watch, an iPhone, or an Android!
 Basically, all or nothing.

 In the United States, the most popular “first phones” for kids are: